Deadline: November 15, 2023

-APA's Environment, Natural Resources and Energy Division announces its Student Fellowship Program for second-year planning graduate students.
+APA's Environment, Natural Resources and Energy Division announces its Student Scholarship Program for second-year planning graduate students.

 To provide financial support for a student interested and excelling in graduate level studies in planning related to the environment, natural resources, or energy.

-It is the responsibility of the fellowship recipient to maintain the course of study identified in their application and achieve a GPA of B or greater in both the semesters the fellowship amounts are awarded.
+It is the responsibility of the scholarship recipient to maintain the course of study identified in their application and achieve a GPA of B or greater in both the semesters the scholarship amounts are awarded.

 The recipient will also be required to summarize his or her project for publication in the ENRE Division's newsletter.
-Additionally, the recipient will be encouraged to present his or her project at the ENRE Business Meeting during the APA National Planning Conference the following year (NPC 2024) and other ENRE webinars and events.
+Additionally, the recipient will be encouraged to present his or her project at the 2025 ENRE Business Meeting and other ENRE webinars and events.

 - Second-year or higher graduate student (master's level only) in a planning or planning-related program focusing on issues related to the environment, natural resources, or energy.
 The student may be a full or part-time student, but must be currently enrolled in a master's level planning or planning-related program.